 7. Not Improving Lead Generation With Testing and Research

-Most popular email marketing platforms come with their own analytics, which show you how many of your emails were opened and clicked.
+Most popular email marketing platforms come with their own analytics, often showing how many of your emails were opened and clicked.

 8. Not Using RSS to Email Subscription

-Collecting email addresses alone is not going to do anything for your business unless you use it to engage with your users.
-You need to send emails to your users and stay in touch with them.
+Collecting email addresses alone is not going to do anything for your business unless you use them to engage with your users.
+In other words, you need to send emails to your users and stay in touch with them.

-Connecting your blog’s RSS feed to your email list allows you to send emails to your users whenever there is a new post on your blog.
+Connecting your blog’s RSS feed to your email list allows you to send emails to your users whenever new content is made on your blog.

-It helps users check out new content and learn about your business/services.
+It helps users check out new blog posts and learn about your business/services.
 It also helps you build brand recognition among your users.

 For detailed instructions, see our tutorial on how to add an email subscription to your WordPress blog.